 If another driver is acting aggressively, you should do your best to de-escalate the situation.
 Never speak or act in ways that would increase the tension.

 Once you have contacted the necessary authorities and exchanged information, you should contact the claims department at Nationwide.
 They expect to be notified immediately following an accident.

 You can contact the Nationwide claims department at any time.
 They are open 24/7.
 Also, their claims website features a form to help you collect important information from the other people involved in the collision.

 You can contact Nationwide in several ways, such as:

 - Contact the Claims Department by phone at (800) 421-3535

 - Contact the driver’s agent

-- Use the Nationwide mobile app (available for Android and Apple products)
+- Use the Nationwide app (compatible with both Apple and Android)